-World Water Day: Water and war in towns and cities
+Water and habitat: Water and war in towns and cities [video]

 All over the world, conflict and violence deprive people of water.
 Today is World Water Day, and as the ICRC Water and Habitat Unit celebrates its 30th anniversary, we highlight their role in cooperating with communities around the world to bring water to towns and cities hit by crisis.